theramiyer/blog/content/post/2021/on-petrol-prices.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/6479135"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 {{< /raw >}}

-This morning, I spoke to Ajit Paul, someone who follows the economy---a member of a book club my friend is also in.
+This morning, I spoke to Ajit Paul, someone who follows the economy---a member of a book club that my friend is also in.
 He had collected some pictorial representations of global fuel prices, taxes on them, etc. I will share some of the pictures he shared from India Today's DIU.

-While the base price of a litre of petrol is ₹37.29, the governments (Central and State) charge ₹55.21 as tax.
+While the base price of a litre of petrol is ₹37.29, the governments (central and state) charge ₹55.21 as tax.
 The tax is more than the price of the commodity itself---about 1½ times the base price.

 {{< figure src="https://blogfiles.ramiyer.me/2021/images/price-buildup-petrol.webp" alt="Price buildup of petrol by state" caption="Price buildup of petrol by state (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}